laminlabs/lamin-blog/docs/spatialdata.md

 :::::

-This returns all Xenium datasets in the connected database that characterize the lung tissue.
+This returns all Xenium datasets in the connected database that characterize lung tissue.

 ## Loading and analyzing spatial data